The OECD and Southeast Asia

 - The OECD Economic Outlook for Southeast Asia, China and India monitors short-term macroeconomic challenges and medium-term economic trends in the region.

 - Multi-Dimensional Country Reviews (MDCRs), a horizontal initiative led by the OECD Development Centre, support developing countries in designing high-impact development strategies.
-So far, Myanmar and the Philippines (forthcoming) have participated in the MDCRs.
+So far, Myanmar, the Philippines (forthcoming) and Thailand (forthcoming 2018) have participated in the MDCRs.

 - The Asian Regional Roundtable on Macroeconomic and Structural Policy Challenges gathers policy makers from Southeast Asia annually to discuss the region’s structural policy challenges.